Air Peace: Safety issues and cover-ups

-Controversy with UAE
+UAE slot controversy

-In April 2021, the Chief Operations Officer of Air Peace stated that 17 of their aircraft were grounded for maintenance reasons, thus reducing the carrier's operational fleet to just 8 aircraft.
+In April 2021, the chief operations officer of Air Peace stated that 17 of their aircraft were grounded for maintenance reasons, thus reducing the carrier's operational fleet to just eight aircraft.

 In December 2021, Air Peace indulged in a controversy with the General Civil Aviation Authority of the UAE.
 As per the reports, the Emirates turned down the airlines' request for three slots instead of one at the Sharjah International Airport in the UAE, calling it "unreasonable."
 The UAE authorities said that Air Peace should consider flying the other two flights to any of the other airports in the country.
-However, Air Peace condemned the Emirati claims, accusing its officials of falsehood.
+Air Peace condemned the Emirati claims, however, accusing its officials of falsehood.
 The airline also called for an apology from the UAE, along with a retraction.
-Prior to issue, the Nigerian government had reduced the slots of Dubai-based Emirates from 21 to one, following which Emirates Airline also suspended all its flights to Abuja and Lagos.
+Prior to issue, the Nigerian government had reduced the slots of Dubai-based Emirates from 21 to one, following which the airline Emirates also suspended all its flights to Abuja and Lagos.
 The matter came as a threat to the diplomatic relations between the two countries.
 A diplomatic crisis was averted after Dubai Airports allocated slots at Dubai for Air Peace.

 Operations halt

 In May 2022, Air Peace announced a plan to halt all domestic and regional flights, along with other airlines such as Max Air, Arik Air, Ibom Air, United Nigeria Airlines, and others, citing staffing and the rising costs of jet fuel.
-However, that plan was abandoned after government officials stepped in to aid the airlines affected.
+That plan was abandoned after government officials stepped in to aid the airlines affected.

 Destinations

-As of March 2025, Air Peace flies to the following destinations in Nigeria, West Africa, Southern Africa, Asia, and Europe:
+As of August 2026, Air Peace flies to the following destinations in Nigeria, West Africa, Southern Africa, Asia, and Europe: